jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 # Microfrontend contract

-If we want to treat Microfrontends as services we need to define a contract to be used by the customers to work with them.
+If we want to treat Microfrontends as services we need to define a contract to be used by the consumers to work with them.
 What should a Microfrontend define?

 ![contract](/images/microfrontends/contract.png)